Being a Languages Subject Leader

 Teacher Subject Knowledge Audit

 The first step towards great language learning is to develop your own subject knowledge and identify areas where your colleagues may need support.
-The subject knowledge audit gives you a clear picture of teachers’ Things we are particularly good at. and weaknesses so that you are better placed to provide them with the support they need, ensuring it’s tailored for them.
+The subject knowledge audit gives you a clear picture of teachers’ Things we are particularly good at. and weaknesses so that you are Something that is superior to something else. placed to provide them with the support they need, ensuring it’s tailored for them.
 For example, a busy teacher who needs a refresher on conjugating French verbs could be directed to this lesson pack and free bite-sized video.

 There are lots of different resources that can support language learning in (or outside) the classroom.
 What’s imperative for teachers is that they know where they can be found when they need them.
 As the subject coordinator, you should know what is available in the school to prevent waste from ordering duplicates.
 A resources audit will also highlight where staff teach need additional resources and help with To set an amount of money that can be used for something or for a project and then making sure that you record what you spend and don’t spend more than the amount that you set…. planning.

 The folder guidance shows what information it’s useful to gather as part of your role.
-It helps you keep track of how the subject is being taught within school so that you are best placed to create and implement an action A detailed proposal that helps us work out how we are going to achieving something…. to improve it.
-Having all of the useful and relevant information to hand also makes it that bit easier to talk about your subject and to illustrate what To do what is necessary to reach a goal. are being taken to support staff in providing effective teaching and learning.
+It helps you keep track of how the subject is being taught within school so that you are best placed to create and implement an action plan to improve it.
+Having all of the useful and relevant information to The limb that is connected to our arm and fingers. also makes it that bit easier to talk about your subject and to illustrate what To do what is necessary to reach a goal. are being taken to support staff in providing effective teaching and learning.

 Languages Curriculum Overview